Getting Started

 NAVPA, a group of higher education administrators involved in advocacy, legislation, reform, and benefits processing training, has a wide variety of resources available.
 It also offers an annual national conference that is packed with helpful content and updates.

 NASPA – Student Affairs Administrators in Higher Education, is an excellent resource for student affairs professionals to gain and develop necessary skills.
-It has a Veterans Knowledge Community that includes a knowledge database, resources, and national training opportunities.
+It has a Military Connected Knowledge Community that includes a knowledge database, resources, and national training opportunities.

 National Opportunities